thanhnguyen123-dev/Recycling-Android-App/items/report.md

 ## Application Description

-*[What is your application, what does it do?
-Include photos or diagrams if necessary]*

 This is a recycling logging application.
 By using this application, we can log what we have recycled in each day, and we can see the statistics and history of our recycling history.
 This app also allows the users to see the nearest recycling spot.
 By logging in, the user can add their log, add their own personal recycled items, as well as see their statistics.
 They can also see the nearest location of recycling points.

 ### Application Use Cases and or Examples